Benue–Congo languages: Subdivisions

 Ukaan is also related to Benue–Congo; Roger Blench suspects it might be either the most divergent (East) Benue–Congo language or the closest relative to Benue–Congo.

-Fali of Baissa and Tita are also Benue–Congo but are otherwise unclassified.
+Fali and Tita are also Benue–Congo but are otherwise unclassified.

 Branches and locations (Nigeria)

 Below is a list of major Benue–Congo branches and their primary locations (centres of diversity) within Nigeria based on Blench (2019).

 Comparative vocabulary

 Sample basic vocabulary for reconstructed proto-languages of different Benue-Congo branches:

+Based upon archaeological and lexicostatistical evidence—linking pottery-related terminology in proto-Benue-Congo with an estimated date for the introduction of pottery into the Grassfields region, and comparison of lexical items within related languages via Levenshtein (edit) distance, respectively—it has been suggested that Benue-Congo may be one of the world's oldest extant distinct linguistic subfamilies.